desmos-labs/desmos/docs/architecture/adr-020-post-ownership-change.md

 // MsgAcceptPostOwnerTransfer represents a message used to accept a incoming post transfer request message MsgAcceptPostOwnerTransfer {
-  // Id of the subspace where the request will be accepted uint64 subspace_id = 1;
+  // Id of the subspace holding the post for which the request will be accepted uint64 subspace_id = 1;

   // Id of the post whose request will be accepted